 18. Michel Buchner Lilacs that flowered last year and were labeled are cut back the following spring to be sold at the price stuck on the side of the pot.

-I specialize in varieties that I like that are locally hard to find, are hardy, disease resistant and dont require a lot of care.
-We plant several of each variety in the ground in the nursery and grow them until they are large enough to propagate from (a cuttings picture is taken of this plant in the ground).
+I specialize in varieties that I like that are hardy, disease resistant, and hard to find.
+We plant several of each variety in the ground in the nursery and grow them until they are large enough to propagate from.
 So I try to take hundreds of cuttings from plants in the ground and stick them in my outdoor misting bench.
 Cuttings that have rooted are then potted up and grown on drip line until they flower, are identified, labeled and had a price sticker attached (then a cuttings picture that shows a price sticker may be taken to over-write the first one and a link may be added to my instock page).

 21. I visit the newsletter daily to rewrite what I wrote yesterday and maybe add a couple pictures taken in the nursery.
 People who are interested in the plants we grow send an email with their phone number and what plants they are interested in.